iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.6.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.healthengine.android 1 reviews"/>
 </p>

+> This company was fined for onselling client information.<br> :date: __2021-03-05 09:38:30__

+> Made appointments with ap that never made to doctors office my doctor has had enough of this ap and switched to a service<br> :date: __2021-03-02 23:06:57__

 > Doctor very rude and Nasty.
 Not recommended for older people!!!!<br> :date: __2021-02-13 06:44:28__